O JARGON BUSTER

 - At a SportIdent electronic

-you check your dibber is working
+punching event, you check your dibber

-after you have cleared and before you start.
+station” after you have cleared and before you start.

 - CHIG

-- Chigwell & Epping Forest orienteering club, based in
+- Chigwell & Epping Forest orienteering club, based

-the north-east London.
-Web
+in the north-east London.
+Web site.

 - Chiltern Challenge

-- The name TVOC give to their biggest
+- The name TVOC give to their

 - Chocolate course

-- The equivalent of a Brown colour-coded course
+- The equivalent of a Brown colour-coded course at a night event.

 - Circle

-- The map symbol for a control site
+- The map symbol for a control

-circle¨ when you get within 70m of the control on a 1:10,000 scale map.
+the circle” when you get within 35m of the control on a

 - CLARO